 Schedule of Charges

 Please note: Core services and prices are subject to change.
 Pricing is reviewed regularly by the Core Oversight Committee.
-Washington University neuroscience investigators and Hope Center member labs may be eligible for credits for services through the P30 Blueprint Core and Hope Center respectively.
-An additional 25% surcharge will be applied to orders from academic and non-profit institutions outside of Washington University.
+Hope Center faculty member labs are eligible for a subsidy towards user fees.
+An additional surcharge will be applied to orders from academic and non-profit institutions outside of Washington University.

 |18||Consultation II||1/2 Hour||$40|